tgross/gilamon/README.rst

 Support
 =======

-For general questions or comments, please `send me a message through Bitbucket`_.
+For general questions or comments, please `send me an email`_.
 To report a bug or other type of issue, please use the `issue tracker`_.

 Troubleshooting
 ===============